2025–26 La Liga: Promotion and relegation (pre-season)

 The first team to be relegated from La Liga were Valladolid, after a 1–5 loss to Real Betis on 25 April 2025, after only a single season stay in the top tier.
 The second team to be relegated was Las Palmas, after a 0–1 loss to Sevilla on 14 May 2025, after two seasons in the top tier.
-The third and final team relegated to Segunda was Leganés, after Espanyol managed to survive by beating Las Palmas in the last matchday, after just one season in the top tier.
+The third and final team relegated to Segunda was Leganés, after just one season in the top tier, after Espanyol managed to survive by beating Las Palmas on the last matchday.